pixsector5/Free-icons-for-web-development/README.md

 Download hundreds of free icons on Pixsector for your projects.
 Pixsector icons are available for both personal and commercial use.
 Zip archives with icons include PNG and SVG formats.

 <img src="https://pixsector.com/uploads/pixsector-github.jpeg" alt="free SVG and PNG icons" />

+<h2> Free SVG icons </h2>

+Unlock creativity with our extensive collection of free SVG icons!
+Elevate your designs with a diverse array of scalable vector graphics, perfect for websites, apps, presentations, and more.
+Download now and add a touch of style to your projects, effortlessly.
+Join the design revolution - where stunning icons meet endless possibilities, all for free!